 - The installation, alteration or removal of any Essential Services

-You can contact Council for advice on whether a building permit is required.
+You can contact Council for further advice on whether a building permit is required.

 Always check that a permit has been issued before any work commences.
 It is important to remember that it is the owner's responsibility to get the required permits.